It is a disease that is not covered by Obamacare because the cure would mean the death of the Unaffordable Care Act.

 This sop to the public teacher unions was imposed on us by the hapless Jimmy Carter…now replaced by Obama as the worst President in US history.
 Many thought that was not possible to be worse that Jimmy Carter but Obama breezed by him like he was parked.

-So why is this ongoing concentration of power in the Oval office a problem…because we seem to end up with mediocrities sharing the Office with this uncontrollable power.
+So why is this ongoing concentration of power in the Oval Office a problem…perhaps because we seem to end up with mediocrities occupying the Office with this uncontrollable power.
 Acton was right when he observed that “power tends to corrupt, and absolute power corrupts absolutely”.
 No single human being should be allowed to exercise that much power.
 It is time that political power devolved back to the lowest unit of government, closest to the people.
 Washington does nothing effectively or economically.
 End the Department of Education!

 Please be sure to check the news today so you can stay current with the latest Susan Rice variation on the story of the unmasking of US citizens who were the subject of eavesdropping.
 It is stunning to think that this nitwit is a graduate of Stanford and Oxford.
 This suggests a level of grade inflation that makes the currency of Venezuela look stable!